Should I use Lumon Pay for money transfers?

 - Added Values - 60%60%

-Lumon, formerly Foreign Currency Direct/Currencies.co.uk is a solid currency provider, offering a wide variety of hedging functionality that should be able to cover any FX requirements a customer may have..
-Whilst recent acquisitions have tripled the size of the business, the firm is still not particularly global, with a heavy focus still on the UK & Europe for now.
+Lumon, formerly Foreign Currency Direct/Currencies.co.uk is a solid currency provider, offering a wide variety of hedging functionality that should be able to cover any FX requirement.

-Due to its long history as Foreign Currency Direct, the firm has over 20 years of experience in FX and thousands of positive customer reviews attesting to a good experience. .
-This suggests they are trustworthy and from our own experience they also showed a good level of transparency by collaborating with us, as well.
-Though it’s worth pointing out the majority of positive reviews are largely from when the firm operated solely as Foreign Currency Direct.
+Due to its long history as Foreign Currency Direct, the firm also has over 20 years of experience in FX and thousands of positive customer reviews attesting to a good experience.
+This suggests they are indeed trustworthy, and from our own experience they’ve also shown a good level of transparency by collaborating with us.
+T

-One thing to look out for is how well the firm performs given the rapid, non-organic growth driven by three acquisitions in the last two years.
-We’re not saying this is definitely a problem but mergers and acquisitions are usually accompanied by process changes, tech integrations and management shuffles.
-The products and capabilities are there for Lumon to make big moves in the industry but the rebrand and new structure is just a little too new for us to recommend right now.
+One other thing to look out for is how well the firm performs given the rapid, non-organic growth driven by three acquisitions in the last two years.
+We’re not saying this is definitely a problem, as customer feedback has remained strong since the merger, but these things can cause problems later down the line.